Conception date vs intercourse date explained

 Key points

-• Conception means fertilisation near ovulation, not the day you had sex.
-The fertile window spans six days and ends on ovulation day.
+• Conception means fertilisation near ovulation, not the day you had intercourse.
+The fertile window usually spans about six days and ends on ovulation day.

-• Sperm can survive in the reproductive tract for up to five days, so sex before ovulation can lead to conception later.
+• Sperm can survive in the reproductive tract for up to about five days in the right cervical mucus, so intercourse before ovulation can still lead to conception later.

-• Implantation happens later again, most often 8–10 days after ovulation.
+• Implantation happens later again, most often around 8 to 10 days after ovulation, although there is normal variation.

-• Home urine tests turn positive only after implantation raises hCG, so accuracy is best on or after the first missed period.
+• Home urine tests usually turn positive only after implantation raises hCG, so accuracy is best on or after the first missed period for many people.

 Quick converter: intercourse, conception, due date